ialin77/Football-Blog/README.md

 # Football-Blog
-Footbal-Blog is a blog dedidcated for the most hot news from the world of fooball.
+Footbal-Blog is a very simple blog dedidcated for the most hot news from the world of fooball.
 For the PMS website, I used Python for all functionalities, and the entire application was written in PyCharm.

 Also, during the realization of the project, I used the Djnago web framework to develop the Football-Blog.